hull-ships/hull-client/README.md

 ### Logged events

-Here are the events that the Slack connector tracks
+Here are the events that the Browser connector tracks

 - `outgoing.user.fetch.error` - An error happened when a browser asked for info about a user
 - `incoming.connection.start` - Started Socket.io connection